Scuba Buoyancy Masterclass Series #4

 - Attempt to hover neutrally buoyant at 3-5m depth, whilst breathing normally.

-- Deplete the air in your cylinder to 30bar.
+- Deplete the air in your cylinder to 30 bar.

-- Slowly reduce the weight that you are carrying (small weights are best, for fine tuning).
+- Slowly reduce the weight that you are carrying (small weights are best, for fine-tuning).

 - When you reach a stage that requires breathing adjustment (shallow breathing) to maintain your stop depth, then you have reached your absolute minimum weighting.

-Once you confirm your minimum weighting requirements, you can be confident that you will have enough weight for your initial descent, and enough weight to hold a safety stop with minimum air remaining in your cylinder.
+Once you confirm your minimum scuba weighting requirements, you can be confident that you will have enough weight for your initial descent, and enough weight to hold a safety stop with minimum air remaining in your cylinder.
 Nothing more, nothing less.
 Your progress towards effective buoyancy now has a strong foundation and will be considerably easier.

 Next article: ‘Trim and Positioning’